The Dorothy Heathcote Archive

 The result will not only be the ‘rebirth’ of the Archive, but its transformation—helping to ensure that Dorothy’s work is a living legacy which continues to inform praxis; and connecting teachers, researchers and practitioners together.

-(This article has been written by David Allen, Stig Erikkson and Sandra Hesten.
-A fuller version will be published in a Special Issue of the NATD Journal in October 2021.
+(This article has been written by David Allen, Stig A. Erikkson and Sandra Hesten.
+A fuller version has been published in a Special Issue of the NATD Journal (Oct 2021).
 Images are from the film Pieces of Dorothy [University of Newcastle, 1993].)